 Peach trees are trained to the open center system in the Southeast.
 The open center system is designed to give the tree an open, vaselike shape.
 Peach trees are trained to an open center to optimize light distribution within the tree.
 Trees with this vaselike form should be strong enough to bear an optimal crop load.
 Figure 2a shows an overhead view of an open center tree.
 Concentric circles approximate the yearly development of the tree.
 Note the scaffold branch orientation.
 Figure 2b shows a side view of an open center tree with concentric circles approximating the yearly development.

 Summer pruning is strongly encouraged, especially for removing watersprouts, rootsuckers, and diseased wood.
 Summer pruning also can be very beneficial during the first three years of tree growth to produce the desired tree shape and promote earlier production.
 Undesired growth should be removed in early summer when the growth is 3 to 6 inches long or after harvest between late July and mid-August.
-The goal of summer pruning is to thin out growth rather than head back (Fig. 2a and Fig. 2b).
+The goal of summer pruning is to thin out growth rather than head back (Figure 2a and Figure 2b).
 Heading back cuts may stimulate new growth in the area of the cut; this growth will be susceptible to winter injury.

 Peaches bear most of their crop on last year's wood, so it is important when pruning not to remove an excessive amount of one-year-old wood.
 During the dormant season, one-year-old wood is distinguished by its reddish tinge.